aardvarkxr/aardvark/packages/aardvark-react/README.md

 Then run:

 	npm install
 	npm run build

-After that you probably want to install your gadget with: (You probably want "npm install -g avcmd" first.)
+After that you probably want to start up a dev server to host your gadget during development. `http-dev-server` works for that.

-  avcmd install dist
+	npm install -g http-dev-server
+	http-dev-server --cors <path to gadget>

+Then open your gadget in a local browser to get an "add to favorites" button that will let you see it in Aardvark's gadget menu.
+Once you have the gadget in your favorites you can just rebuild and reload it without needing to tell Aardvark anything new about the gadget.
+It just stores a link to the gadget, not any of the built "binaries".

 You can open your gadget directory in Visual Studio Code to aid in react/aardvark development.